SearocIsMe/AI-ML-LLM/readme.md

 This kind of combined complex problems usually happen in some tradional company without morden and fasional infrastructure, which NOT ALLOW data streaming from end A to another end B in company backbone network.
 Even with data streaming, splitting dataset into small job tasks by spark cluster model, how to train the model written in pyspark by distruted way and consolidate them together still lack one-stop solution.

+# Handbook
+[Handbooks](handbook/readme.md) documents the tips/summary during trouble-shooting and techinical exploration.

+# Innovation to Machine Learning Platform
+[The review](innovation/readme.md) has pointed the roadmap of transformation from traditional Big-data Hadoop analytics toolset to Cloud-Native Based Analytics platform.

+# NYC Tips Prediction According To 2017 Dataset

+Detail refers into the [readme](nyc_tips_2017/README.md)